Criminal Justice Process

-Federal Criminal Investigation Process
+Houston Federal Criminal Defense

-Title 18 Crimes Defended in Houston
+Defending Title 18 Crimes in Houston: Key Offenses

 Title 18 refers to the code used by the federal government of the United States to deal with federal crimes and the criminal procedures involved in the prosecution of these crimes.
 Title 18 offenses are filed at the federal level.
 They often include, but are not limited to, white-collar crimes, such as money laundering, fraud or drug trafficking cases in which state borders or US borders have been crossed in the commission of the crime.